murch1/homebridge-http-autofan/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: ` npm install git://github.com/murch1/homebridge-http-autofan.git`
 3. Edit .../node_modules/homebridge/node_modules/hap-nodejs/lib/Characteristic.js
     a.
-Find `Characteristic.Perms` and add `SPEED: 'speed'` to the dictionary.
+Find `Characteristic.Units` and add `SPEED: 'speed'` to the dictionary.
 4. Edit .../node_modules/homebridge/node_modules/hap-nodejs/lib/gen/HomeKitTypes.js
     a.
 I know it says `THIS FILE IS AUTO-GENERATED - DO NOT MODIFY`.
 I did and the world didn't end.
 Just keep track of the changes so you don't loose them after an update.
     b.
 Find `Characteristic "Rotation Speed` and replace with